-Lawson says he learned the most from Hoskins’ workshop, since he was especially interested in learning how to create the wood plank look.
+Lawson says he learned the most from Hoskins’ workshop, since his specific interest was in learning how to create the wood plank look.
 “I mean, it was like ‘whoa’ when we finished,” Lawson says.
 And even though the wood look is what he wants to specialize in when he officially starts his new company, “Mr. Marshall told me not to include wood plank in the name,” he says, as that would unnecessarily limit the scope of his business.

 Building a Floating Bathroom Vanity

 Trainer: Josh Thiel, Thiel Studio Designs

 David and Julie Bancroft of Opus Stone partook in the floating vanity with integral sink workshop taught by Josh Thiel.
 In it, they made two GFRC sinks, one with a Buddy Rhodes mix and the other with a mix from SureCrete.

 “Two days just scratched the surface,” David says, but they learned a new technique from Thiel on how to incorporate a slot drain that was a “plumber’s dream.”

 “Some people try to keep some information close to the vest but he was the complete opposite,” Bancroft says.
 “He shared as much as he could to bring the industry together as a whole in an effort to help keep it healthy and viable.”